 In the early spring of 1869, the Alexander Garrett family brought their covered wagon to a stop on the bank of Spring Creek after a long journey from Ohio.
-They took out a claim and later built a sod house near the current location of Garrett Park, and that’s where the city known today as Derby began.
+They took out a claim and later built a sod house near the current location of Garrett Park. that is where the city known today as Derby began.

 The city was formally established by Hart Minnich and John Hufbauer when they filed a plat on July 11, 1871.
 Hufbauer was originally from an area near El Paso, Illinois and decided the new city should bear the name El Paso.

 By 1880, the railroad had pushed farther south, and the mail for El Paso, Kansas and El Paso, Texas was constantly mixed up.
 To ease this problem, the railroad depot was called Derby, after a railroad official, C. F. Derby.
 Gradually, residents began to call the town Derby.
-When the town of about 300 was formally incorporated on June 1, 1903 as a city of the third class with a mayor-council form of government by the Board of Sedgwick County Commissioners, it was still named El Paso.
-It was not until 1956 that the name was officially changed from El Paso to Derby.
+The town of about 300 was formally incorporated on June 1, 1903.
+The town continued to be named El Paso until 1956 when the name was officially changed to Derby.